-For some people, volunteerism is valuable because it is selfless, an act of supporting those in need by those who have more than enough.
-If you already volunteer and you are trying to encourage your friends to do the same, remind them how privileged we are to live in Utah.
+For some people, volunteerism is valuable because it is selfless; an act of supporting those in need by those who have more than enough.
+If you already volunteer and you are trying to encourage your friends to do the same, remind them how lucky we are to live in Utah.

 You can also point out that our state consistently ranks No. 1 for volunteerism.
 Being a volunteer is not only valuable but also a popular activity that makes our communities stronger.
 When we set goals and work together, we can achieve anything for the betterment of our society.